aburch/simutrans/readme.txt

 License
 =======

 Simutrans is licensed under the Artistic License version 1.0.
 The Artistic License 1.0 is an OSI-approved license which allows for use, distribution, modification, and distribution of modified versions, under the terms of the Artistic License 1.0.
-For the complete license text see license.txt.
+For the complete license text see LICENSE.txt.

 Simutrans paksets (which are necessary to run the game) have their own license, but no one is included alongside this code.